dvskhamele/UserDose/README.rst

-UserDose
+ProductVentory
 ========

-UserDorse is a user listing site, A web service application with all browser compatibility.
+ProductVentory is a products listing site, A web service application with all browser compatibility.
 It provides a registration page, lists registered users and outputs CSVs as per requirements.
 The code is divided is 3 segments.
     - Local
     - Production